1 - Overview

 2025.02.27

-• An Event Streams service that easily creates and manages Apache Kafka clusters in a web environment has been released.
+• The Event Streams service, which easily creates and manages Apache Kafka clusters in a web environment, has been launched.